Castle of Avis: History

 In 1921, part of the walls alongside the lands of the Monastery of Avis fell apart.

 On 30 May 1941, there was a debate to maintain the continuity between the towers, Castle and Hospital of the Misericórdia, and that the property should not be alienated.
 On 25 November 1943, a letter from the DGEMN was published over the necessity to expropriate some the buildings, in order to remove from the walls and towers of the castle.
 For many years, homes, buildings and structures were being constructed against the walls, potentially destroying the value and importance of the historical properties.
 António Pais da Silva Marques wrote to the DGEMN (8 November 1944), where he ridiculed the utopian ideal and pretension in reconstructing the primitive castle, since it would be necessary to demolition the entire settlement, including many of the addorsed houses.
-On 20 January 1945, it was decided to survey the town and the walls, to analyze the possibility of demolitioning some properties, but by 5 March 1947, the investigation had not been concluded nor were there any buildings designated for demolition.
+On 20 January 1945, it was decided to survey the town and the walls, to analyze the possibility of demolishing some properties, but by 5 March 1947, the investigation had not been concluded nor were there any buildings designated for demolition.
 Joana Procópio issued a request on 24 November 1953 for intervention by the DGEMN to restore the wall destroyed during a bad storm, since it put here residence in risk of destruction.
 During a visit to the area in December, it was decided to consolidate the corners of the towers, which were falling apart due to water infiltration.

 On 16 June 1955, the municipal council indicated their intention to construct a tourist path over the walls.
 But, in 1959, the DGEMN reconstructed the walls, and many of the curtains along the Rua dos Muros were consolidated owing to their terrible state.
 The job was tendered to Odilom Martind Garcia.

 A letter from João Lopes Cravitas dated 2 April 1965 solicited the authorization to consolidate the walls near many of the buildings in risk, a project that was budgeted for 500$000 escudos.
 It was authorized, but with the condition that the public works would be carried through, accompanied by the DREMS.
 Yet, these repairs were insufficient, and a letter from president of the municipal council (dated 7 August 1970), noted the importance of proceeding with repairs to the walls alongside the hospital of the Santa Casa da Misericórdia.